Let’s get ready

 The yarns are ready for some colour!
 The yarns go through several – 2 to 9 – dyeing baths, containing a combination of water, indigo pigment and chemicals.
 With every dye bath the yarns change in color from yellow, to green, to eventually blue.
 In between baths they’re exposed to air, so that the oxygen can make a reaction with the dye and turn it blue.
 The more dyebaths are used, the deeper the indigo colour will be.

 The last step in the dyeing process is the post-washing stage.
 In this step, all the excess indigo pigment and chemicals are washed off the fabric with large amounts of water.
-The average post-washing process uses about 11 L per kg yarn to rinse.
-Luckily, with a lot of the factories we are working with, this water is recycled and therefor reused multiple times.
+The average post-washing process uses about 11 L per kg of yarn to rinse.
+Luckily, with a lot of the factories we are working with, this water is recycled and therefore reused multiple times.

 The next steps

 This is why we are always looking for new developments and innovations inside and outside our current suppliers.
 We are always trying to find ways to lower the impact of dyeing and we are already succeeding in this.
 By the great efforts of our suppliers, we’re already lowering water and chemical use and producing less salts.
 But, as hard as we are trying, there are always ways to do better.
 The next steps are to eliminate – one by one – all harmful chemicals used during indigo dyeing, and replace them with organic substitutes or new techniques.
 Further reducing the impact on the environment and open waters.
 We’re confident that with the effort and time we and our suppliers put in, we will achieve that goal!
 We’ll clean up this dirty business together!